Harmony Financial AdvisorsHarmony

 Is an ESOP a good retirement plan?

-An ESOP can be a valuable retirement benefit, especially at a company that grows consistently.
+An ESOP can be a valuable retirement benefit, especially at a company that grows consistently and is well-managed.
 The risk is concentration — your retirement is tied to one company's performance and valuation.
 Diversifying during the available window and building savings in other accounts alongside the ESOP reduces that concentration risk.
+We treat the ESOP as one piece of a household's overall retirement picture, not as the whole plan, which usually means maximizing other accounts — a spouse's IRA, a personal Roth, or outside brokerage savings — to reduce the dependence on a single illiquid asset.

 Do you earn fees from ESOP transactions?